About Us

 Paula Beaumont

-I am Paula, the Prep teacher at the River School in Maleny.
+I am Paula, the Prep/Yr1 teacher at the River School in Maleny.
 My family and I emigrated to Australia from England a few years ago.
 I am married and have a son and daughter who are now teenagers.
 We live in Palmwoods with my two gorgeous dogs who emigrated with us.
 I have a Primary School Teacher Bachelor of Arts teaching degree which specialised in Early Childhood.
-I have over twelve years’ experience of teaching children in Prep class.
+I have over twelve years’ experience of teaching children in lower primary class.

 I feel very lucky to work in this beautiful school and teach in such an amazing environment, alongside such a dedicated, caring team of people.
 I love working at the River School because all the teachers are dedicated to fostering and cultivating every child’s whole self through developing their emotional, physical, spiritual and mental knowledge and understanding of themselves, each other, and of everything in the world around them in a supportive, caring environment.